Amanda Anisimova: 2018: Top 100, WTA Tour final, top 10 win

-2019: Maiden WTA Tour title, French Open semifinal & top 25 debut
+2019: First WTA Tour title, French Open semifinals

 Anisimova played one tune-up event before the Australian Open, reaching the quarterfinals at the Auckland Open.
-Despite having never won a singles match at a major, Anisimova made it to the fourth round of the Australian Open.
-She won her first three matches in straight sets, including a victory over one of the favorites for the title in world No. 11, Aryna Sabalenka, before losing to eventual finalist Petra Kvitová.
+Having never won a singles match at a major, Anisimova made it to the fourth round of the Australian Open.
+She won her first three matches in straight sets, including a victory over one of the favorites for the title in world No. 11, Aryna Sabalenka, losing to eventual finalist Petra Kvitová.
 The following two months, she did not record more than a single match win at any of her next four tournaments.

-Having skipped the clay-court season the previous year due to injury, Anisimova entered the Copa Colsanitas in Colombia without any match wins on clay at the WTA level.
-Nonetheless, she won the tournament for her first WTA title.
+Having skipped the clay-court season the previous year due to injury, Anisimova entered the Copa Colsanitas in Colombia without any match wins on clay at the WTA Tour level.
+Nonetheless, she won the tournament for her first career title.
 As the sixth seed, she won four of her five matches in three sets, including the final against Astra Sharma.
 Anisimova closed out the clay-court season by becoming the youngest semifinalist at the French Open since Vaidišová in 2006.
-During the tournament, she defeated No. 11 Sabalenka again in the second round and then upset the defending champion and world No. 3, Simona Halep, in the quarterfinals.
+During the tournament, she defeated 11th seed Sabalenka again in the second round, and then upset the defending champion and world No. 3, Simona Halep, in the quarterfinals.
 She did not lose a set until the semifinals when she was defeated by the eventual champion and world No. 8, Ashleigh Barty, despite coming from behind to win the first set, after losing the first five games and needing to save two set points in the sixth game.
 With this result, she rose to No. 26 in the world.

 Anisimova had less success in the second half of the season.
-Her best result was reaching quarterfinals at the Stanford Classic, where she lost to the eventual champion Zheng Saisai.
+Her best result was reaching the quarterfinals at the Silicon Valley Classic, where she lost to the eventual champion, Zheng Saisai.
 She dealt with a back injury during the event, which led her to withdraw from both Premier 5 events within the next month.
 Late in August, she withdrew from the US Open following the death of her father.
-She entered two more tournaments afterwards, winning one match in total before ending her year early.
+She entered two more tournaments afterward, winning one match in total, and then she ended her year early.
 Nonetheless, she reached as high as No. 21 in the world near the end of the season.
 She qualified for the WTA Elite Trophy, the second-tier year-end championships, but did not accept the invitation.